Poikilos/EnlivenMinetest/README.md

 # EnlivenMinetest
-Subgame for minetest with the goals of creating immersion and lessons for humanity.
+EnlivenMinetest is a subgame for minetest with the goals of providing immersion and lessons for humanity.
 This collection of scripts includes some scripts to help install and manage your git version of Minetest Server on Ubuntu Server or various *buntu flavors (a gui distro neither required nor recommended).
 EnlivenMinetest project assists you in setting up ENLIVEN subgame and provides scripts to run it on minetestserver as current user (must be sudoer).

-## DISCLAIMER
+DISCLAIMERS:
-Please see included LICENSE.txt (MIT license normally) The original EnlivenMinetest project is found at https://github.com/expertmm/EnlivenMinetest
+* Please see included LICENSE.txt (MIT license normally)
+* The original EnlivenMinetest project is found at https://github.com/expertmm/EnlivenMinetest
+* Any script code related to redis has not been successfully tested.
+* Make sure you convert your world to leveldb and place it in your server's worlds folder $HOME/.minetest/worlds/, as this set of scripts hasn't been tested with any other database nor worlds folder location, and nightly backup scripts cater to leveldb.

 ## How to use:
 (requires GNU/Linux System and only tested on Ubuntu Server [14.04 to 16.04] and Lubuntu [14.04 to 16.04])